eoinkelly/notes/ios-swift-objc/big-nerd-ranch-guide.md

 # Big Nerd Ranch guide to iOS programming

+## Introduction

+* Class names start with Uppercase
+* Method names start with lowercase
+* methods and functions are different things in ObjC
+    * method:
+        * attached to a class or instance
+        * they are not invoked directly - they are invoked by asking the class|instance to perform them via the `[receiver methodName]` syntax.
+    * function:
+        * plain old C function
+        * applied by appending a parens wrapped list of arguments to the name `funcName(arg1, arg2)`

+* ObjC started as a preprocessor for C so all ObjC stuff can be desugared to C

 ## Chapter 1

 * It follows traditional MVC - every button, label etc. is a view
 * `UIView` is the parent class of views e.g. `UIButton < UIView`

-Q: what template do seasoned programmers use?
+QUESTION: what template, if any do seasoned programmers use?

 * Cocoa touch
-    * the UI "framework" (in the general sense, not apple specific) for iOS
+    * the UI "umbrella framework" for iOS
     * it contains Foundation, UIKit, GameKit, MapKit etc.

 * Foundation framework